lymphoma

 Understanding the causes and symptoms of lymphoma for effective treatment and prevention to improve the survival rate

-Lymphoma is one of the top 10 cancers in Hong Kong.
-It is a type of blood cancer affecting the lymphocytes, which are white blood cells running all over the body as a part of the immune system.
-Therefore, lymphoma can develop in any part of the body.
-The causes of lymphoma include hereditary diseases, environmental pollution, viral and bacterial infections, immune system malfunction, etc. Lymphoma may be asymptomatic in the early stage, therefore is easily ignored or not diagnosed until later stages.
-The disease may have spread to the bone marrow and other organs by then.
-There are two main types of lymphoma: Hodgkin’s lymphoma, and non-Hodgkin’s lymphoma (NHL).
-In Hong Kong, more lymphoma patients are diagnosed with NHL.
-Early diagnosis and treatment are crucial for a higher survival rate.
-There are currently various clinical treatments for lymphoma, and the best treatment has to be determined according to the condition of the disease.
+Lymphoma is one of the top ten cancers in Hong Kong and is a type of blood cancer that affects lymphocytes.
+Lymphocytes are white blood cells that are spread throughout the body and are part of the immune system, which means lymphoma can occur in any part of the body.
+The causes of lymphoma include genetic disorders, environmental pollution, viral and bacterial infections, and immune system dysfunction.
+Early symptoms of lymphoma may not be obvious, often leading to it being overlooked or discovered only in later stages when it may have already spread to the bone marrow and other organs.
+Currently, lymphoma is mainly classified into two categories: Hodgkin lymphoma and non-Hodgkin lymphoma, with non-Hodgkin lymphoma being more prevalent in Hong Kong.
+Early diagnosis and treatment are crucial; patients who receive treatment early generally have a higher survival rate.
+There are various clinical methods for treating lymphoma, and the best treatment approach depends on the specific condition of the patient.

 Symptoms of Lymphoma